grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 In certain presentations, all front matter characters might render literally.
 For this reason, _do not_ include any special Markdown formatting, like italics or monospace, in front matter.

 Here’s a correctly built example:

 ```
 ---
-    title: About Grafana Mimir architecture
-    menuTitle: Architecture
-    description: Learn more about Grafana Mimir’s microservices-based architecture.
 aliases:
   - /docs/mimir/latest/old-architecture/
-    weight: 100
+description: Learn more about Grafana Mimir’s microservices-based architecture.
 keywords:
   - Mimir
   - microservices
   - architecture
+menuTitle: Architecture
+title: About Grafana Mimir architecture
+weight: 100
 ---

 # About Grafana Mimir architecture
 ```

+## Reference

-The following list describes what each element does and provides guidelines for its content.
+The following headings describe what each element does and provides guidelines for its content.

+### aliases

+Provides an HTML redirect from the pages in the list to the current page.
+For more information, refer to [Hugo aliases](#hugo-aliases).

+### description

+**Required.**

+On social media, such as Twitter, displays as a clue to users about what the page includes.

+The number of characters vary by media, so make the description concise.
+Provide enough information to guide users to the content by describing what content the link leads to.
+Often, this doesn’t need to be original prose—you can often scan the first few paragraphs to pluck the appropriate terms or phrases into the description.
+If it's too long, it is harmlessly truncated on social media.
+Use double quotes (`"`) to surround the title.
+Do not use smart quotes.

+### draft

+When set to `true`, this option prevents Hugo from rendering the content.
+Use the command line flag `--buildDrafts` to generate content marked as `draft: true`.

+### keywords

+The website uses keywords to link to related pages in the _Related content_ sections.
+They do not appear in the resulting HTML source for the page and do not affect SEO.

+Ideally, use single terms as opposed to phrases.

+### title

-`title` **Required.**
+**Required.**

-:  Becomes the document title element.
+Becomes the document title element.
 Often browsers display this in the tab for the page.

 It doesn't need to precisely match the `menuTitle`.
 Optimize the title for search engines.
 Use double quotes (`"`) to surround the title.
 Do not use smart quotes.

-`description`

-:  On social media, such as Twitter, displays as a clue to users about what the page includes.

-   The number of characters vary by media, so make the description concise.
-   Provide enough information to guide users to the content by describing what content the link leads to.
-   Often, this doesn’t need to be original prose&mdash;you can often scan the first few paragraphs to pluck the appropriate terms or phrases into the description.
-   If it's too long, it is harmlessly truncated on social media.
-   Use double quotes (`"`) to surround the title.
-Do not use smart quotes.

-`aliases`

-:  Provides an HTML redirect from the pages in the list to the current page.
-   Described in detail in Hugo aliases.

-`weight`
+If the `doc-validator` linter has been implemented on your repository, your topic heading must match the title in the metadata.

+### weight

-:  Determines the placement of the topic within the left-hand sidebar on https://grafana.com.
+Determines the placement of the topic within the left-hand sidebar on https://grafana.com.
 Smaller numbers place the topic higher in the guide.
 Pages with the same weight have lexicographic ordering.

 Use increments of `100` for all other content files.
 Doing so makes it easier for you to re-order existing topics when you add new topics.
 Weights are per directory.

-`keywords`

-:  The website uses keywords to link to related pages in the _Related content_ sections.
-   They do not appear in the resulting HTML source for the page and do not affect SEO.

-   Ideally, use single terms as opposed to phrases.

-`draft: true`

-:  When present, this option prevents Hugo from rendering the content.
-Use the command line flag `--buildDrafts` to generate content marked as `draft: true`.

-`# heading`

-: If the `docs-validator` linter has been implemented on your repository, your topic heading must match the title in the metadata.

 ## Example with different page and menu titles